kustomzone/ComfyUI-Annotations/readme.md

   - LLM-based debugging: optionally have ChatGPT take a crack at fixing your code
   - Deep links to source code if you set a base source path (e.g. to github or your IDE)
 - Bug fixes

-## Features

-- **@ComfyNode Decorator**: Simplifies the declaration of custom nodes with automagic node declaration based on Python type annotations.
-Existing Python functions can be converted to ComfyUI nodes with a simple "@ComfyNode()"
-- **Built-in text and image previews**: Just call `easy_nodes.add_preview_text()` and `easy_nodes.add_preview_image()` in the body of your function and EasyNodes will automatically display it, no JavaScript hacking required.
-- **Set node color easily**: No messing with JavaScript, just tell the decorator what color you want the node to be.
-- **Type Support**: Includes several custom types (`ImageTensor`, `MaskTensor`, `NumberInput`, `Choice`, etc.) to support ComfyUI's connection semantics and UI functionality.
-Register additional types with `register_type`.
-- **Automatic list and tuple handling**: Simply annotate the type as e.g. ```list[torch.Tensor]``` and your function will automatically make sure you get passed a list.
-It will also auto-tuple your return value for you internally (or leave it alone if you just want to copy your existing code).
-- **Init-time checking**: Less scratching your head when your node doesn't fire off properly later.
-For example, if you copy-paste a node definition and forget to rename it, @ComfyNode will alert you immediately about duplicate nodes rather than simply overwriting the earlier definition.
-- **Supports most ComfyUI node definition features**: validate_input, is_output_node, etc can be specified as parameters to the ComfyNode decorator.
-- **Convert existing data classes to ComfyUI nodes**: pass `create_field_setter_node` a type, and it will automatically create a new node type with widgets to set all the fields.
-- **LLM-based debugging**: Optional debugging and auto-fixing of exceptions during node execution.
-Will automatically create a prompt with the relevent context and send it to ChatGPT, create a patch and fix your code.

 ## Installation